robert-anderson/M7/README.md

 If a method is MPI selective, its symbol is to be suffixed with an underscore.
   <!---TODO parallelization in concert with validation macros -->

-Although this project makes heavy use of template metaprogramming, wherever possible templating should be avoid in situations where function overloading could obtain the same result.
+Although this project makes heavy use of template metaprogramming, wherever possible templating should be avoided in situations where function overloading could obtain the same result.
 Untemplated method bodies in untemplated classes should be specified in the implementation file, except for any that are very frequently called - the compiler cannot inline methods when only the prototype is available in the header.

 Templated classes require the explicit declaration of specializations in order for the method definitions to be relocated from the `.h` header file to the `.cpp` implementation file, and this is not a practice followed in this project.